usuajiayako/ayakobland-pokemon-battler/README.md

 ## Ayako's pokemon battler

 This is a Pokemon battle game using JavaScript.
 You can register as a trainer and choose your first pokemon and battle with another pokemon.
-I have implemented upto where you can register as a trainer and choose the first pokemon of your choice.
+I have implemented upto where you can register as a trainer and choose the first pokemon of your choice and battle with a pokemon.

 ## How to play?